rcqls/Rulia/README.md

     ## [1] 1 3 2

+The only thing to do in order to initialize `julia` is to load the library `Rulia`.

 # How it works for the user: the `jl()` function

 1.  `Rulia` package when loaded, initializes a `julia` session useable